Don't play and point with those chopsticks.

-- Do not click your chopsticks together to make a noise, use them as drumsticks, or to move anything other than food.
+- Do not click your chopsticks together to make a noise or to move anything other than food.

 - Do not suck sauce or grains of rice off the ends of your chopsticks, even at the end of the meal.

 - Do not spear and lift food that is too slippery to handle.
-It is acceptable to impale food as a way to tear it apart on the plate.
-After breaking up food, pick up the smaller pieces as you normally would.
+When necessary, it is acceptable to impale food only as a way to tear it apart on the plate.
+After breaking up food on your plate, pick up the smaller pieces as you normally would.

 Although most infractions of basic Chinese table manners will be immediately forgiven, these next three rules could make the difference between a good experience or ruining someone's meal.

-Prevent any potential embarrassment to yourself or your host by closely observing these important bits of etiquette:
+Prevent any potential embarrassment to yourself or your host by closely observing these important rules of Chinese dining etiquette:

 - Do not leave your chopsticks stuck vertically in food.
-The visual looks too much like incense sticks burned at temples, often as offerings to dead ancestors.
+The visual looks too much like incense sticks burned at temples, often for dead ancestors.
 Vertical chopsticks are used as a symbol of death.

 - Toothpicks are often supplied at the end of a meal.
-Use your other hand to cover your mouth while digging between teeth.
-Unlike the other rules, this one has nothing to do with death; it just prevents a gross spectacle.
+If you use one, cover your mouth with your other hand.
+Unlike the first two rules, this one has nothing to do with death—it just prevents a gross spectacle!

 Chinese Drinking Etiquette

-As with eating, drinking is done communally and follows some loose etiquette.
+As with eating, drinking is done communally and follows some loose rules of etiquette.

 If beer is ordered, you will receive a glass that will be filled from communal bottles.
 Beer is often poured at the same time the food arrives.
 Having an alcoholic drink before the food arrives is unusual, however, you may have tea, water, or juice before eating.

 Alcohol should generally not be consumed alone in formal settings.
 Watch to see if anyone else is sipping solo, and don't begin drinking before the senior person does.
 Try to drink only after a toast is given.
 At the least, lift your glass to someone nearby, make eye contact, and say gan bei which means "empty glass."

-If things take a turn for the serious, you get talked into drinking baijiu—a fiery distilled spirit with an ABV between 40-60 percent.
+If things take a turn for the serious, you get talked into drinking baijiu, a distilled spirit with an ABV between 40-60 percent.
 When taking shots of baijiu, you are generally expected to empty your glass after each toast!
-The glasses are small, but they add up quickly.
-Hold on and enjoy the cultural ride.
+Thankfully, the glasses are small, but they do add up quickly.
+Hold on, and enjoy the cultural ride.

 Your glass will probably be immediately refilled after each toast in preparation for the next one.
 If someone pours beer for you, try to return the favor by topping off their glass at some point.
 Good luck!

 Eating With a Lazy Susan

-The lazy Susan is a rotating surface in the center of the table, often glass, that those seated around can spin.
-This allows guests to reach all the dishes around a large, round table rather than having to pass lots of plates around.
+The lazy Susan is a rotating surface (often glass) in the center of the table that spins.
+This allows guests to reach all the dishes scattered around a large, round table rather than having to pass lots of plates around.
 Tables furnished with a lazy Suzan add another dimension to the experience.

-Avoid bumping or turning the lazy Susan whenever someone is serving themselves from the communal dishes.
+First, Avoid bumping or turning the lazy Susan whenever someone is serving themselves from the communal dishes.
 Trying to guess the timing of when a dish will come around is tricky, so don't be shy!
 At a busy table, being too passive may mean not getting to try that delicious-looking dish just out of reach.
 Just don't spin the dish away from the guest of honor if they haven't yet tried it.

-Keeping the good or more expensive dishes (e.g., the meat or fish) nearer to yourself is considered rude.
-Allow them to circulate the table before you spin them back to your own plate.
+Keeping the best dishes (e.g., the meat or fish) nearer to yourself is considered rude.
+Allow them to circulate the table before you spin them back within reach.

 Paying the Bill

-Everyone's least favorite part.
-But now it's time to pay, you'll need to play a necessary little game that is important: who will pick up the check.
+Now comes everyone's least favorite part.
+When it's time to pay, you'll need to play a necessary little game that is important: Who will pick up the check?

 Ultimately refusing to allow your host to pay for a meal, no matter how expensive, is extremely rude.
 Doing so insinuates that they cannot afford to pay.
-That being said, you should still argue at least two or three times for the opportunity to pay.
-As mentioned, it's a little game, a dance of politeness.
+That said, you should still argue at least two or three times for the opportunity to pay or contribute.
+As mentioned, it's a little game; think of it as a dance of politeness.
 Regardless, always give in eventually and graciously accept the hospitality of your host.

 Failing to argue over the bill insinuates that your host owes you something.
-Thank them many times after agreeing that they will take the bill.
+Thank them many times after everyone has agreed they will take the bill.